Call the Midwife series 15 forewarns Sister Monica Joan's tragic death in the final episode

 There's heartbreak ahead

-Call the Midwife fans have every reason to be worried about the BBC One show’s eccentric but (usually) lovable Sister Monica Joan as illness plights her health once again.
+Call the Midwife fans have every reason to fear the death of the BBC One show’s eccentric but (usually) lovable Sister Monica Joan as illness plights her health once again – this time more seriously than ever.

 What is wrong with Sister Monica Joan?
 What illness does she have?

-In the latest episode of Call the Midwife series 15, Sister Monica Joan was off her food – even cake! – and lost in reminiscence.
+In the latest episodes of Call the Midwife series 15, Sister Monica Joan had been off her food – even cake! – and lost in reminiscence.
 While washing her, Sister Julienne discovered Sister Monica Joan’s feet were incredibly swollen.
 Sister Monica Joan said it was “a recent development” and insisted “they not speak of it”.

 Dr Turner subsequently made a house call on Sister Monica Joan, and made a devastating diagnosis – kidney failure.
 In response to the news, Sister Julienne told the doctor: “This was always going to come, wasn’t it?
 In one form or other.”